Christopher-Andersen/Main-Engine-Control-System/README.md

 This project is the culmination of my efforts to re-create the original Tacho System developed by MAN B&W for ME main engines with my own input.

-The main engine on the MV California is an electronically controlled two-stroke, straight 6, direct reversible, crosshead type diesel engine with constant pressure turbocharging and air cooler.
+The main engine on the MV California is an electronically controlled two-stroke, straight 6, direct reversible, crosshead type diesel engine with constant pressure turbocharging and air cooling.

 The absence of a camshaft in this instance is what interests me about this configuration.
 The role of the camshaft within the main engine is to mechanically determine the main engine cylinder and exhaust port timing.
 An ME engine completely replaces this mechanical system with a combination of the FIVA (Fuel Injection Valve Actuation) valves, and the Tacho System.

 The hydraulic oil pumped through the FIVA valves by the hydraulic power supply uses a 6 micrometer autofilter with a backflush initiated every 30-120 minutes.
-The hydraulic oil uses the same oil as the main engine lube oil supply pumped with 3 axis piston pumps with swashplates.
+The hydraulic oil uses the same oil as the main engine lube oil supply transported by 3 axis piston pumps with swashplates.
 The average pressure in the hydraulic system while under load is 210-300 Bar.
-There is a 4th pump in this engine setup, but this pump is a fixed displacement pump only designed to run at 85% capacity for emergency purposes only.
-The pumps are designed to share load when a pump reaches above 90% load.
-If one pump reaches this load amount, a second pump will turn on, splitting the load until both of these pumps reach 90%, and then another one turns on until it reaches the fixed displacement pump.
+There is a 4th pump in this engine setup, but this pump is a fixed displacement pump designed only to run at 85% capacity for emergency purposes only.
+The pumps are designed to share load when one pump reaches above 90% load.
+If a pump reaches this load amount, a second pump will activate, splitting the load until both pumps reach 90%, repeating the splitting cycle until the system reaches the fixed displacement pump.

 The Tacho System is a measurement system for engine speed and crankshaft position for the control of events in the main engine.
 This system is an electrohydraulic replacement for the camshaft that utilizes 8 sensors across 2 systems that measure degrees on a 360 tooth gear.
-To find the position of the gear and therefore the position and timing of the cylinders, the 4 sensors Marker Master A (MMA), Marker Slave A (MSA), Quadratur 1A (Q1A), Quadratur 2A (Q2A), Marker Master B (MMB), Marker Slave B (MSB), Quadratur 1B (Q1B), and Quadratur 2B (Q2B) determine the position and timing of the cylinder using this truth table:
+To find the position of the gear, the system utilizes 4 sensors: Marker Master A (MMA), Marker Slave A (MSA), Quadratur 1A (Q1A), Quadratur 2A (Q2A), Marker Master B (MMB), Marker Slave B (MSB), Quadratur 1B (Q1B), and Quadratur 2B (Q2B).

+Sensor truth table:
 ```
 Pos   0-44 45-89 90-134 135-179 180-224 225-269 270-314 315-359
 ---------------------------------------------------------------